pmichaillat/intermediate-macro/README.md

 ### Problem sets

-The `problemsets` folder contains the Pages source files for the problem sets:
+The `problemsets` folder contains the Pages source files to the problem sets:

 + `ps1.pages`, `ps1.pdf` – Problem set on macroeconomic concepts
 + `ps2.pages`, `ps2.pdf` – Problem set on IS-LM model of business cycles